No single-use: How to limit your plastic waste as a traveller in Japan

 According to research, Japan has the highest collection and recycling rate of PET bottles worldwide | Source: Plastic Atlas Japan (licence: CC-BY-NC-ND 4.0)

-Sounds awesome, doesn’t it?
-Particularly if you look at above graph and compare it to the European Union (which we thought would be way ahead when it comes to recycling).
+It sounds awesome, doesn’t it?
+Particularly if you look at the above graph and compare it to the European Union (which we thought would be way ahead when it comes to recycling).
 Hold the horses.

-Recycling in Japan doesn’t mean material/mechanical recycling (that is, the reuse as raw material for another bottle, for clothing, etc).
-No. In Japan, only 22% of plastic waste (which includes said PET bottles but also other plastic packaging) undergoes material/mechanical recycling.
-The majority ends up in incineration plants, to produce electricity – also called thermal recycling – and sometimes not even that.
+Recycling in Japan doesn’t mean material/mechanical recycling (reuse as raw material for another bottle, for clothing, etc).
+No. In Japan, only 22% of plastic waste (including PET bottles and other plastic packaging) undergoes material/mechanical recycling.
+Most end up in incineration plants, which produce electricity – also called thermal recycling – and sometimes not even that.

 Secular change in plastic waste processing methods in Japan